Tour our Bird Banding and Research Facilities

 Birds are identified to species, banded, and information about their age, sex, wing length, fat deposits, and body mass is recorded.
 Studies of molt in birds is of particular interest at PARC, so detailed notes regarding the pattern, timing, and sequence of molt is also often recorded.
 The banding and data collection process takes less than a minute, after which most birds are promptly released through a small sliding door in the window next to the banding desk.
 Visit our Bird Banding page to learn more.

 Our Banding Summaries page presents up-to-date bird banding summaries using a computerized database which is the first of its kind in the field.
-Researchers interested in fuller access to banding data should Contact PARC for more information.
+Researchers interested in more extensive access to banding data should Contact PARC for more information.

 Photo Tour of Net Lanes

-13 Nets total, in 7 sets of one-four nets.
+15 Nets total, in 7 sets of one to four nets.

 Dominant shrub species in the upland sites within the Back Field Net area include multiflora rose, Morrow's honeysuckle, blackhaw viburnum, autumn olive, gray-stemmed dogwood; characteristic trees include hawthorn, ash, red maple, black cherry, wild crabapple, and flowering dogwood.